 "The Art of Uprooting: Arboreal Structures in Celeste Ng's Little Fires Everywhere"

-Forthcoming The Politics of Speech in Later Twentieth-Century Poetry: Local Tongues in Heaney, Brooks, Harrison, and Clifton.
-Palgrave Macmillan (Modern and Contemporary Poetry and Poetics Series).
-Under contract.
+The Politics of Speech in Later Twentieth-Century Poetry: Local Tongues in Heaney, Brooks, Harrison, and Clifton.
+Modern and Contemporary Poetry and Poetics.
+Palgrave Macmillan, 2022.

 Forthcoming “Frost’s Human Voices: Teaching with ‘The Sound of Sense.’”
 Approaches to Teaching the Poetry of Robert Frost (MLA Approaches to Teaching World Literature Series).